Deborah Kerr: Peak years of stardom

 Thereafter, Kerr's career choices would make her known in Hollywood for her versatility as an actress.
 She played the repressed wife in The End of the Affair (1955), shot in England with Van Johnson.
 She was a widow in love with William Holden in The Proud and Profane (1956), directed by George Seaton.
 Neither film was much of a hit.
 However Kerr then played Anna Leonowens in the film version of the Rodgers and Hammerstein musical The King and I (1956), with Yul Brynner in the lead; it was a huge hit.
 Marni Nixon dubbed Kerr's singing voice.

 She played a nun in Heaven Knows, Mr. Allison (1957) opposite her long-time friend Robert Mitchum, directed by John Huston.
 It was very popular as was An Affair to Remember (1957) opposite Cary Grant.

-Kerr starred in three films with David Niven: Bonjour Tristesse (1958), directed by Otto Preminger, Separate Tables (1958), directed by Delbert Mann, which was particularly well received, and Eye of the Devil (1966), directed by J. Lee Thompson.
+Kerr starred in four films with David Niven: Bonjour Tristesse (1958), directed by Otto Preminger, Separate Tables (1958), directed by Delbert Mann, which was particularly well received, Eye of the Devil (1966), directed by J. Lee Thompson and Prudence and the Pill (1968), directed by Fielder Cook.

 She made two films at MGM: The Journey (1959) reunited her with Brynner; Count Your Blessings (1959), was a comedy.
 Both flopped, as did Beloved Infidel (1959) with Gregory Peck.